kabilan1290/Github_CheatSheet/README.md

 git cherry-pick          ==> Mege individual commits.

-**Made by Kabilan.S❤.Never presume to know a person based on the one dimensional window of the internet.
-A soul can’t be defined by critics, enemies or broken ties with family or friends.**
+**Never presume to know a person based on the one dimensional window of the internet.
+A soul can’t be defined by critics, enemies or broken ties with family or friends ❤.**